mathematic-inc/if-changed/README.md

 // )
 ```

-These pathspecs follow the same rules as [`.gitignore` pathspecs](https://git-scm.com/docs/gitignore#_pattern_format) except relative pathspecs are always matched against the file it's in, even if the pathspec doesn't contain `/`.
-Use a beginning `/` to match the pathspec against the repository root, e.g. `/foo/bar`.
+These lists follow the same rules as [`.gitignore`](https://git-scm.com/docs/gitignore), with the exception that relative paths/patterns are always matched against the file in which they are written, even if the paths/patterns don't contain `/`.
+Use a starting `/` to match the pattern against the repository root, e.g. `/*/bar`.

 ### Long paths